COVID-19: Frequently Asked Questions about Campus Events

 - It is mandatory to have a list of participants with their full contact information to keep track of that quantity of participants, and for contact tracing purposes by OPH, should anyone report symptoms.
-In the event that a guest informs you that they have developed any COVID-19 related symptoms, you must inform Conventions and Reservations immediately.
+If a guest informs you that they have developed any COVID-19 related symptoms, you must inform Conventions and Reservations immediately.

 - The client is responsible to provide the following information by email to their participants at least 3 days prior to the reservation.

 - Guests must stay within the designated space of the reservation, and are discouraged from mingling with other guests in any area around that space.

 - Guests attending a multi-day event or meeting should remain with the same group for the duration of the entire event or meeting.

 - Linen such as napkins and table clothes are discouraged to minimize contamination.